scipopt/gcg/doc/resources/installation/easy-install.md

 > The installation using the Makefiles build system is recommended for developers,
 > since it offers more testing capabilities (see @ref conduct-experiments).

-#### Creating softlinks
-In order to create all necessary links, type

-    make links

-#### Compilation
-In the root folder of the scipoptsuite, you can then compile everything (you should execute them as root, if possible, to avoid certain errors) with:
+In the root folder of the SCIP Optimization Suite, you can then compile everything (you should execute them as root, if possible, to avoid certain errors) with:

     make scipoptlib